90 Degrees except #1 and Par 3s The main driving … [Read More...] about Thursday September 21st, 2023

 - A maximum of two people, including small children, are allowed to ride in a golf cart.

-- Children ages 7 to 12 must never be left in a golf cart by themselves.
+- Children ages five to nine must never be left in a golf cart by themselves.

-- Children under the age of 7 are not permitted in a golf cart.
+- Children under the age of five are not permitted in a golf cart.

 - Golfers should always exercise caution when parking carts near lakes and waterways.